jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 `cd qiime2-2022.2-DADA2-SILVA138.1-PR2_4.14.0`

-3. Install `qiime2` by running the following script (see `qiime2` install link above if you want a different version or want a different operating system):
+3. Install `qiime2` by running the following script (see `qiime2` install link above if you want a different version or operating system):

 ```
 #to install qiime2-2022.8 for GNU/Linux systems